-Acclaimed Australian chef Shannon Bennett has just undertaken the greatest challenge of his life - moving his acclaimed Vue de monde restaurant in 2011 to a dramatic new location on the 55th floor of Melbourne's iconic Rialto building.
-This was not just a move to a dramatic location; Shannon boldly set out to make Vue de monde Australia's most sustainable restaurant.
-More than 50 cutting-edge technologies are being employed, from an E-water system to 'cold kitchen technology' (no exposed flames or gas).
+In 2011, acclaimed Australian chef Shannon Bennett undertook the greatest challenge of his life - moving his award winning Vue de monde restaurant to the dramatic new location on the 55th floor of Melbourne's iconic Rialto building.
+From the beginning, Shannon’s goal has been to make Vue de monde Australia's most sustainable restaurant.
+More than 50 cutting-edge technologies are being utilised, from an E-water system to 'cold kitchen technology' (no exposed flames or gas).
 Shannon is using homegrown and small-farm organic produce wherever possible and recyclable products.

 Shannon began his training at Grand Hyatt Melbourne under Roger Lienhard before moving to Europe and working in the kitchens of such greats as Albert Roux, John Burton-Race, Marco Pierre White and Alain Ducasse.
 Returning to Melbourne in 2000 at the age of 24, he opened Vue de monde in a humble terrace building in Carlton.
 A cult following was quickly established and in recognition for his obsession for classical cuisine combined with his edgy approach he was named Australian Gourmet Traveller’s Best New Talent for 2003.